FAQ's

 Is there anything I should do in preparation for installation?

-Please ensure a suitable level and solid base has already been installed before the team arrives to install your items.
+Please ensure you have a suitable level and solid base already installed before the installation team arrives.

 Please also clear the area and perimeter at least 1 foot to allow suitable access during installation.